LucasGenoud/modern-cv/cv.typ

   description: "GANTT.IO",
 )
 #resume-item[
-  Conception and development of a web application specialized in the creation of Gantt diagrams in Vue.js.
+  Conceptualization and development of a web application specialized in the creation of Gantt diagrams in Vue.js.
 ]
 #v(10pt)